cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 ```
 As previously stated, the variable x has the default value for `gradient`, which is an array of ones.
 Then, the block sin will create a new variable y, which `data` attribute has already been explained above.
 The `gradient` attribute is set to `ad.block.sin.gradient_fn(3) * x.gradient = cos(3) * 1`

+Note that for more complex functions, the `gradient_fn` is combined with the method `gradient_forward`.
+For the multiplication for instance, we will use `gradient_forward` to push forward the gradient flow, same for the addition, and other basic operations.

+The way to see `gradient_forward` is the following :
+Let's consider a computational graph which transforms : x_0 --> x_1 --> x_2 --> x_3 --> y

+let's call the output of the last block y, then the output of gradient_forward(x_3), will contain the jacobian of the function x_0 --> y.
+More generally, the output of gradient_forward(x_i) will contain the Jacobian matrix of the function : x_0 --> x_i

+this function is in charge of pushing the gradients forward, it will combine the previously computed gradients to the derivative of this block_function

 * No storing of the computational graph

 The solution we provided is efficient in that we don't store the computation graph.
 The values of the variables are computed on the fly, both data and gradient.